ajhenley/gitbook/string_completion_assignment.md

         String breed;
         int age;

-        System.out.print( "Hello.
+        System.out.print( "Greetings.
 What is your pet's name? " );
         name = keyboard.next();

         System.out.print( "What kind of animal is " + name + "? " );